 Many organizations create direct mail, newsletters, blog content, and even custom magazines without knowing what kind of response they hope to get from customers.

 You might be sending out newsletters every month, but have you told your readers what they should do after they read it?
 If you assume that they’ll pick up the phone and call your company, you’ll be waiting a long time.

 Identify the specific action you want prospective customers to take and clearly tell them what to do.
 It could be trying a free demo of your product or signing up for a webinar that provides more specific information about your offerings.
 Whatever it is, make sure it is clear and measurable as well.

 Most companies are so busy focusing on marketing their products, that they have a tough time thinking about content the way publishers do.
 Moreover, creating content for marketing purposes is a skill by itself, and requires specialized talent to achieve profitable results.

-According to Gartner research, 50% of U.S. based companies outsource all or part of their digital content activities to an outside expert.
+According to Gartner research in 2012, 50% of U.S. based companies outsource all or part of their digital content activities to an outside expert.
 Content marketing experts are trained to not just produce engaging content, but also to help the organization meet its business goals.
 (See number 1).

 #6.
 Measure your return

 Finally, if you’re going to go through all this trouble to set up a content program, you should be able to know if it’s working or not.
 Don’t dare start your content activities if you don’t have a plan for measuring success.